EMERSE EMERSE Website Documentation Documentation

 • patient.hideName

-Instead, you can configure the same behavior through settings on the fields.
+Instead, you can configure the same behavior through settings on the fields in the Admin app.
 Unfortunately, since these are properties in the emerse.properties file, we cannot automatically migrate the configuration, so you must do this yourself.
 If there were any search facets you excluded (using the first property), go to the corresponding patient field, and uncheck the option "Show in Demographics Dialog, Charts, and Excel".
 This will duplicate the behavior of the search.facets.excluded property.

 If you have set patient.hideName, then go to the NAME patient field, and uncheck all checkboxes there.
 This will hide the name like the property did.